Yuheshpandian/369-CSS-EFFECTS/README.md

 ## Reason For The name-If you're interested
 So I'm a crazy fan of the most underated Inventor/Engineer, Nickolas Tesla.
 I personally love his theories and inventions.
-His favorite number in 369, and mine to.
+His favorite number is 369, and mine to.
 That is the sole reason for the name of this repository.

 ## 📜 License